Long Term Parking: Synopsis

 Little Carmine recoils from the escalating violence of the New York mob war, and Johnny becomes the new boss of the Lupertazzi family.
 In a sit-down with Tony, both Johnny and Phil make threats against his blood relations.
 Johnny says he wants Tony B "on a fucking spit".
 In hiding, Tony B calls Tony to apologize.
 Tony tells him not to come back and says he will look after his sons.
-He further admits why he was not at the hijack where Tony B was arrested 17 years earlier, saying that he has always felt guilty; "Now we're even."
+He further admits why he was not at the hijack where Tony B was arrested seventeen years earlier, saying that he has always felt guilty; "Now we're even."
 Ending the call, they tell each other to take care.
 Tony then has the call traced and learns that Tony B is in upstate New York, near their uncle's now-empty house.
 Tony tells Johnny he knows where Tony B is and what has to be done; Johnny refuses to let Tony handle it himself and states that Tony B will be at Phil's mercy.
-Tony subsequently refuses to give up Tony B's location and the meeting ends in antagonism.
+Tony subsequently refuses to give up Tony B's location and the meeting ends antagonistically.

 Tony punishes Christopher for bungling a cigarette smuggling operation.
 Back home, Chris rants about Tony's treatment and what he sees as his favoritism towards Tony B. Adriana, under intense stress, is diagnosed with ulcerative colitis.
 When FBI surveillance catches her behaving oddly with a bag of garbage behind her nightclub, she is brought in.
 She admits that she was cleaning up after a murder in her office: drug dealer Matush killed a customer who claimed he had been ripped off.
 Threatened with imprisonment for covering up the murder, Adriana is told she has to wear a wire.
 She refuses but persuades the FBI that Chris is ready to turn.
 They let her go, with a deadline for bringing him in.